NPDES: New Stormwater and Drainage Requirements Effective January 22, 2016

 Updates to the County's stormwater regulations

-For an overview of the stormwater and drainage thresholds and new requirements, review this flow chart.
+For an overview of the stormwater and drainage thresholds and new requirements, review this flow chart (PDF).
 The flow chart provides links (coming soon) to stormwater and drainage documents needed for project application submittals.

 What has changed?